Alphonsce/3term_cpp_project/README.md

-# Projected determined to linear regression implementation in c++
+# Projected determined to linear regression and neural net implementation in c++